cmsc426spring2019/cmsc426spring2019.github.io/math-tutorial.md

 **Step 3:** Compute the set of inliers to this model from whole data set (inliers are defined as those points whose distance to the fitted line are less than some user chosen threshold).

-Repeat Steps 1-3 until model with the most inliers over all samples is found (or for some set number of iterations or until a inlier set is a certain percentage of the data, like 90%).
+Repeat Steps 1-3 until model with the most inliers over all samples is found (or for some set number of iterations or until an inlier set is a certain percentage of the data, like 90%).

 <div class="fig figcenter fighighlight">